santosm12/Pymaceuticals-Challenge/README.md

 https://matplotlib.org/stable/plot_types/index.html

-I used Google as a research tool and found various websites to help me with the lines of code.3.
+I used Google as a research tool and found various websites to help me with the lines of code.

 The Xpert assistant was very useful with this assignment.